How Does Our Body Change as We Age? Part 1

-“There is no difference between a young man and an old man as long as they are both sitting.”
+“There is no difference between a young man and an old man as long as they are both sitting.” –Mark Twain

 Normal aging in the absence of disease is a remarkably benign process.
 Physiologically, aging is essentially the gradual but steady erosion of the organ systems and of the body’s built-in capacity to repair itself.
-In many cases this erosion is evident only during periods of maximal exertion or stress and many people carry on with their normal daily activities well into old age.
+In many cases, this erosion is evident only during periods of maximal exertion or stress and many people carry on with their normal daily activities well into old age.

 Since none of us can live forever, the overall goal is to keep the body in working order until everything falls apart at once at the end of life.
-Eventually the body reaches a critical point, usually in very advanced age, when minor problems cannot be overcome and result in the person’s death in a relatively short time.
+Eventually, the body reaches a critical point, usually in very advanced age, when minor problems cannot be overcome and result in the person’s death in a relatively short time.
 For example, a urinary tract infection is usually just a nuisance to a college student but may be the harbinger of serious decline in an 85-year-old person.
 Consequently, a healthy person who is aging normally will often experience serious illness and weakening only in the last period of life.
 Exceptions to this ideal aging process are typically the result of diseases such as heart disease or cancer.

-This series of 4 blogs will review the main physical changes that you can expect from your aging body.
+This series of four posts will review the main physical changes that you can expect from your aging body.
 Some of these changes may affect how others perceive you or how you perceive yourself but otherwise have little impact on your quality of life.
 Some may bring discomfort or inconvenience that is generally manageable if you are prepared and willing to make accommodations.
 Others can lead to more substantial impacts on your quality of life.

 Changes in Height

 We all lose height as we age but there is great variability both in the age of onset and the rate of loss.
-On average most people lose about two inches by age 80.
-Some of this loss happens in the torso due to changes in posture, changes in the growth of vertebrae, a forward bending of the spine and the compression of the disks between the vertebrae.
+On average, most people lose about two inches by age 80.
+Some of this loss happens in the torso due to changes in posture, changes in the growth of vertebrae, a forward bending of the spine, and the compression of the discs between the vertebrae.
 Changes in the legs and feet also contribute to this loss, including increased curvature of the hips and knees, decreased joint space in the extremities and flattening of the arches in the feet.

 Changes in Body Composition

 Aging causes important changes in body composition and in the structural elements of tissues.
 The proportion of the body that is made up of fat increases on average from 14 percent to 30 percent between the ages of 25 and 75.
-At the same time we experience a decrease in total body water (mainly the water outside our cells called extracellular water), a substantial loss of lean muscle mass and a slight decrease in bone and viscera.
+At the same time, we experience a decrease in total body water (mainly the water outside our cells called extracellular water), a substantial loss of lean muscle mass and a slight decrease in bone and viscera.
 Specific organs show noticeable losses: the liver and kidneys, for example, lose approximately a third of their weight between ages 30 and 90.
 On the other hand, the prostate gland doubles in weight between ages 20 and 90.

 These changes seem to be influenced by hormonal changes.
 They can have important implications for nutritional planning and the use of medications.
-For example, a dose of a lipid soluble drug such as diazepam (Valium®) will remain in the body of an older person much longer than it stays in a younger person because the older person’s body contains more fat.
+For example, a dose of a lipid-soluble drug such as diazepam (Valium®) will remain in the body of an older person much longer than it stays in a younger person because the older person’s body contains more fat.